dcrankshaw/datascience-sp14/lab6/r-lab.md

   abline(model_hp$coefficients)
 ```

-However plotting the model alons is not always useful.
+However plotting the model alone is not always useful.
 It is more useful to see
 the values of our residuals and see how the residuals vary for different values of data.
 One of the commonly used plots for this is 'Residuals vs. Fitted'.
 Recall that fitted
 values are points in the predicted line closest to the observed data.
 Residuals represent